SPOC-group/algorithms_integer_traffic_assignment/README.md

 2. Greedy is a greedy algorithm that at each time step optimizes the position of one path keeping all the others fixed
 3. simulated annealing is a simulated annealing based approach to ITAP.
 Similarly to greedy it updates one path at a time, but the update is stochastic.
 4. saw sampler is an algorithm of independent interest that samples self avoiding walks with fixed endpoints on arbitrary graphs.
 It is also a component of the simulated annealing, since it is used to generate the stochastic paths.

+The code of the conditional belief propagation algorithm is not reported.
+To obtain it contact its authors.